-Management with Life Style Modifications Health Coaching Session July, 2019
+Management with Life Style Modifications (Healthy Aging Learning Series) Health Coaching Session July, 2019

 Gastroesophageal reflux disease, or GERD, is a digestive disorder that affects the lower esophageal sphincter (LES), the ring of muscle between the esophagus and stomach.
 Gastroesophageal reflux disease (GERD) happens when the lower esophageal sphincter does not close correctly.
 Stomach contents back up into the esophagus and cause burning.

 Gastroesophageal reflux disease (GERD) is the most common upper gastrointestinal disorder seen in the elderly.
 The most common cause of reflux episodes is transient LES relaxations, the drop in the lower esophageal sphincter (LES) pressure not accompanied by swallowing.
 Incompetence of the LES was shown to be more prevalent in the elderly.
 The most common symptoms of GERD are heartburn and acid regurgitation.
 Other common symptoms may include water brash, belching, chest pain, nausea, chronic sore throat and cough, hoarseness (scratchy-sounding voice), bitter taste in mouth.

 In addition to medical treatment (i.e., antacids, H2 receptor blockers, proton pump inhibitors), diet and life style modifications are important preventive measures.
 Avoiding the following foods may help with reducing acid production:

 Coming up with the appropriate diet involves discovering what works best for you.
 Not all triggers and treatments will affect all people in the same way.
 Taking note of foods and beverages that seem to trigger reflux is useful.